-- 1.1 Regular school attendance is essential if children are to achieve their full potential. - 1.2 HEALD PLACE PRIMARY SCHOOL believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who can realise their full potential and make a positive contribution to their community. - 1.3 HEALD PLACE PRIMARY SCHOOL values all pupils.
-As set out in this policy, we will build strong relationships with families to ensure pupils have the support in place to attend school and identify the reasons for poor attendance. - 1.4 HEALD PLACE PRIMARY SCHOOL recognise that attendance is a matter for the whole school community.
+1.2 Connect Alliance Trust believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who can realise their full potential and make a positive contribution to their community.

+1.3 Connect Alliance Trust values all pupils.
+As set out in this policy, we will build strong relationships with families to ensure pupils have the support in place to attend school and identify the reasons for poor attendance.

+1.4 Connect Alliance Trust recognise that attendance is a matter for the whole school community.
 Our Attendance Policy should not be viewed in isolation; it is a strand that runs through all aspects of school improvement, supported by our policies on admissions, safeguarding, anti-bullying, child protection, safeguarding and behaviour and inclusive learning.
 This policy takes into account the Human Rights Act 1998, the Disability Discrimination Act 1995 and the Race Relations Act 2000.

-1.5.1 This policy aims to show our commitment to meeting our obligations with regards to school attendance, including those laid out in the Department for Education's (DfE's) statutory guidance on working together to improve school attendance (applies from 19 August 2024), through our whole-school culture and ethos that values good attendance, including:
+1.5 This policy aims to show our commitment to meeting our obligations with regards to school attendance, including those laid out in the Department for Education's (DfE's) statutory guidance on working together to improve school attendance (applied from 19th August 2024), through our whole Trust culture and ethos that values good attendance, including: